cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 }
 ```

-The `chanOpenTry` function is called by a module to accept the first step of a chanel opening handshake initiated by a module on another chain.
+The `chanOpenTry` function is called by a module to accept the first step of a channel opening handshake initiated by a module on another chain.

 ```typescript
 function chanOpenTry(